niksu/pax/examples/TCP/README.md

 * ignores control messages (via ICMP)
 * doesn't provide any support for host naming (to be resolved via DNS) or ARP.
 * only supports passive open (no active open, and thus no simultaneous open or self-connect).
-* more timers could be added, e.g., for connection-establishment (expiry after SYN, remove TCB), keepalive, persist, fin-wait2.
+* more timers could be added, e.g., 2MSL to remove TCB, for connection-establishment (expiry after SYN, remove TCB), keepalive, persist, fin-wait2.
 * no Nagle algorithm (for batching sends),
 * only supports immediate ACKing (no delaying). (note: this makes it vulnerable to so-called "silly window syndrome").
+* all address info is provided statically in the config -- don't currently support ARP and DNS names.